bpbpublications/Cyber-Forensics-Up-and-Running/README.md

-# Practical Digital Forensic: Up and Running
+# Cyber Forensics Up and Running
- Practical Digital Forensic: Up and Running, by BPB Publications
+ Cyber Forensics Up and Running, by BPB Publications